 I Am Dead Accessibility Report

-We haven’t documented any accessibility features for Difficulty in I Am Dead which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in I Am Dead which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to I Am Dead, and offer accessibility features for Difficulty:

 We've documented 4 accessibility features for Getting Started in I Am Dead which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.